hawadoh/personal-website/content/research/urss/intro.md

 After that, if time allows, I'll also explore how these quantum cryptographic protocols could be applied in real-world systems, using blockchain platforms like Bitcoin and Ethereum as a case study.

 Let's build trust from the laws of the universe.

+> Edit: I have 117 pages of handwritten notes.
+When I find the time, I'll type them up and upload them here.